 First, it’s important to understand that each credit card company has different requirements for limit increases.
 Before sharing the criteria Capital One uses to grant or deny a limit increase request, let’s discuss why you might want a credit limit increase in the first place.

 Why increase your Capital One credit limit?

-Capital One offers flexible credit cards for personal or business use that provide several benefits and perks, from bonus rewards and Uber ride discounts to cashback and 0% intro APR promotions.
-While the perks of using a Capital One credit card are nice, if you are spending near or close to your limit each month, your credit may be taking a negative hit.
+Capital One offers flexible credit cards for personal or business use that provide several benefits, from bonus rewards and Uber ride discounts to cashback and 0% intro APR promotions.
+While the benefits of using a Capital One credit card are nice, if you are spending near or close to your limit each month, your credit may be taking a negative hit.
 It’s important to ensure you’re using credit cards for convenience and to improve your credit, not because you need them in order to get by.

 Keeping your utilization below 30% of your credit limit each month is ideal for credit-building.
 Plus, if you are spending less than 30% of your credit limit, it will be easier to pay off the balance in full in month, allowing you to avoid paying high interest rates.
-Even if your card currently has a 0% APR for a limited time, it’s best to get into the habit of paying off your balance in full each month, because that promotion won’t last forever.
+Even if your card currently has a 0% APR for a limited time, it’s best to get into the habit of paying off your balance in full each month.

 With that being said, a credit limit increase may help improve your credit score, as long as you don’t inflate your spending.
 If you keep your spending at the exact same level after the credit limit increase, your utilization will automatically drop.

 For example, say you spend $300 a month on a card with a $1,000 limit – a 30% utilization rate.
 You requested an increase and now have a $2,000 limit, but continue to spend just $300 a month.
 Without doing anything differently, you’ve lowered your utilization to 15%, which could help improve your credit score.

 What to know when considering a Capital One credit line increase